 Extracting psilocybin into water may even have more applications than just producing tea.
 In theory, it can be applied to any culinary preparation involving water.
 By using an ice cube tray, a psilocybe cook may even be able to maintain a supply of psilocybin bouillon cubes to use at their convenience.

-The Possibilities of a Direct Approach
+Psilocybin and the Possibilities of a Direct Approach

 For edibles, such as Sammy’s chocolates, a water-based preparation will not do.
 Since psilocybin does not bind readily to lipids, the most straightforward option is to apply it directly to food —either whole or as a powder.
 When asked why he prefers to add his powdered psilocybe to chocolate, Sammy answers, “the chocolate provides the same musk, the same bitterness and that same richness that a mushroom would.”